X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

 \subsection{Velocity and strain rate calculation}

-The extracted signal of our measurements are projections of the particles onto to the detector and along their respective paths.
-While the particle paths depicted in Fig.~\ref{fig:particle_paths}(a,b) offer qualitative insights, they must first be transformed into velocity profiles.
-These velocity profiles subsequently enable the extraction of rheologically relevant parameters, such as strain rates.
+The extracted signal of our measurements are projections of the particles onto the detector and along their respective paths.
+While the particle paths depicted in Fig.~\ref{fig:particle_paths}(a) and (b) offer qualitative insights, they must first be transformed into velocity profiles to enable the extraction of rheologically relevant information, such as strain rates.

-To this end, we compiled data sets comprising the velocities of all particles measured along the radial direction at specified axial positions (z-axis).
-These data are visualized as scatter plots, as shown in Fig.~\ref{fig:particle_paths}(c), that reflect the distribution of particle velocities over the projection direction (y-axis).
-Such scatter plots provide the foundation for obtaining the centerline velocity distribution by extracting an envelope representing the maximum velocities of particles observed radially.

-To extract these envelopes, we initially employed the \mbox{DBSCAN} filter \cite{ester1996density} to filter out isolated data points situated in regions of low density.
-Subsequently, we segment the data into 50 equally spaced radial sections and select the fastest velocity data point from each segment, excluding any points previously identified as outliers by the DBSCAN filter.
-Finally, the selected points are fitted with the function